Intunex/developer/source/api.md

     </ul>
 </div>

-<h2 id="about">About xTune API</h2>
+<h2 id="about">About Skillhive API</h2>

-xTune API is designed to be flexible and developer friendly.
+Skillhive API is designed to be flexible and developer friendly.
 It's designed around RESTful principles.

 <h2 id="versioning">Versioning</h2>